Surviving the Week 10/19/12

 Can Science Stop Crime?

-University of Washington computer scientist, Tadayoshi Kohno (@yoshi_kohno), was featured in PBS’s NOVA scienceNOW on Wednesday (October 17) for his work that shows how easy it is for a bad guy to highjack not just your laptop but your kids’ toys, medical devices, even your car. http://www.pbs.org/wgbh/nova/tech/can-science-stop-crime.html
+University of Washington computer scientist, Tadayoshi Kohno (@yoshi_kohno), was featured in PBS’s NOVA scienceNOW on Wednesday (October 17) for his work that shows how easy how to hack roblox is, never mind for a for a bad guy to highjack not just your laptop but your kids’ toys, medical devices, even your car. http://www.pbs.org/wgbh/nova/tech/can-science-stop-crime.html

 The Cloud is a Scary Place